yaswanthteja/Hamoye_Data_Science_Internship/Multiclass_Classification/Multiclass_Classification.md

 # Multiclass Classification

+In this lesson, you will learn how to deal with more than two classes where an instance is classified into a single class.

 ## Multilabel and Multiclass classification

 Multiclass classification deals with more than two classes where an instance is classified into a single class.
 For example, given a dataset with a set of features that describe the weather such that the classes are sunny, rainy and windy, a multiclass classification task will only give a single class as the result.
 In contrast, multilabel classification classifies an instance into a set of target labels.
 Articles and movies are examples where this can apply.
 An article can discuss a single topic but can also be about politics, religion, education and many more while movies are commonly tagged to multiple genres such as comedy, adventure, action.